kgdacalosciascdo/agis-wireframe/docs/CMS_WORKFLOW_DESIGN.md

 rejected.

 CMS-6A exposes the extension API and dashboard/detail aggregates.
 CMS-6B adds the recommendation-scoped React extension list and detail workspace.
-Automated reminders, escalation, closure, accepted-risk, no-longer-applicable, reopening, recurrence, reports, exports, AIS, and ARMIS integrations remain outside this increment.
+Automated reminders, escalation, closure, accepted-risk, no-longer-applicable, reopening, recurrence, reports, exports, AIS, and ARMIS integrations were outside this increment and are documented in the later CMS sections.

 ## CMS-6B React workspace